Private use of employer-provided vehicles

 You will need to calculate the ‘cash equivalent’ of your employee’s private use of the employer-provided vehicle.
 This is the amount that you will add to your employee's pay.

-The OMV is the cost of the car, in Ireland, prior to its first registration, including all Irish taxes and duties.
+The OMV is the cost of the car in Ireland prior to its first registration, including all Irish taxes and duties.
+Generally, this is the list price of the vehicle at the time of first registration including:

-The OMV is to be used, even if you purchased the car second hand.
+The OMV is to be used, even if you purchased the car second-hand.

 - Example 1

-You purchase or lease a second hand car originally worth €25,000.
+You purchase, or lease, a second-hand car originally worth €25,000.
 VRT and VAT are included in the €25,000 value.

 The taxable benefit for the year must be calculated on the €25,000 cost.